 That means you’re going to have to say goodbye to that R10 TiVo you’ve been nursing all these years.
 I understand you’ve become attached to it, butit’s time to move on.
-You called your friends at Solid Signal (877.312.4547) and they set you up with a Genie upgrade that makes you happier than you ever thought you could be with a DVR.
+You called your friends at Solid Signal and they set you up with a Genie upgrade that makes you happier than you ever thought you could be with a DVR.
 The picture is sharper, the storage capacity will blow your mind, and it’s even smaller.
 And then…

 you look back at that R10.
 What should you do with it?

 In a case like that, there isn’t a lot that you can do with an older deactivated receiver.
 It’s pretty iffy as far as trying to sell it or give it away.
 AT&T isn’t activating standard definition equipment at all anymore.
 Even if you have the legitimate right to sell it, and you may, it’s not going to be really useful for an average customer.

 The best thing to do is responsibly recycle anything you don’t want.
 Many states require any store that sells consumer electronics to accept all electronics for recycling even if the items weren’t bought there, and you may find that local charities hold electronic recycling events where they sell the stuff in bulk to recyclers.
 That means you could get a tax deduction to the extent allowed by law and that’s a pretty good deal too.